Coordination Event Detection and Initiator Identification in Time Series Data: Results

 \subsection{Leadership model classification}

-Recall that we proposed several leadership rankings (Section \ref{subsec:leadership-ranking}) and presented Kendall rank correlation to compare them (Section \ref{subsubsec:comparing-rank}).
-We do model classification on a simulation trial using all proposed features derived from the rank correlations: $\mathrm{corr}_{p}$, $\mathrm{corr}_{v}$, $\mathrm{corr}_{p, pr}$ and $\mathrm{corr}_{v, pr}$ and the PageRank maximum support.
-A classifier takes those features and produces a leadership model label.
-We use 10-fold cross validation on Random Forests \cite{ho1998random}, over 1200 total trials over all models.
-Table \ref{FeaturesLCls} reports the classification results over each simulation model.
-For the Linear Threshold model (LT), we combine different parameter settings under the same label.
-We see that all the models have high F-score.
+Recall, that we proposed several initiator rankings and ranking correlations (Section \ref{subsec:features-rank}).
+Here, we do leadership model classification on each simulation trial using the proposed features derived from the rank correlations: $\mathrm{corr}_{p}$, $\mathrm{corr}_{v}$, $\mathrm{corr}_{p, pr}$, $\mathrm{corr}_{v, pr}$ and $\mathrm{sup}_{pr}$.
+A classifier takes these features and produces a leadership model label, one per trial of the simulation model in the evaluation hold-out.
+We use 10-fold cross validation on Random Forests \cite{ho1998random} over the 2700 total trials and report mean precision and recall across folds.
+Table \ref{FeaturesLCls} reports the classification results for each simulation model.
+We combine some models into a shared label because they share similar characteristics when we project them into our feature spaces.
+For example, DM, and DM-S models always have high $\mathrm{corr}_{v}$ but low $\mathrm{corr}_{p}$.

-Figure \ref{fig:ModelFeaturesMainNew} visualizes sub-spaces in the full feature-space.
-Figure \ref{fig:ModelFeaturesMainNew} (Top-Left) shows $\mathrm{corr}_{v}$ (the rank correlation between global and local velocity convex hull (VCH) ranking) against the maximum support over all individuals for this trial.
-This figure supports our observations in Table \ref{SimPredictTB} that the Linear Threshold model has low rank correlation (consistency) while the Hierarchical (HM) and Dictatorship Model (DM) have high maximum support and correlation (HM has higher rank correlation between the two because more ranks are explicitly fixed).
+Fig.~\ref{fig:ModelFeaturesMainNew} visualizes sub-spaces of the full feature-space.
+Fig.~\ref{fig:ModelFeaturesMainNew} (Top) shows the maximum support ($\mathrm{sup}_{pr}$) over all individuals for this trial vs. the $\mathrm{corr}_{v}$ (the rank correlation between global and local VCH ranking) and $\mathrm{corr}_{p}$.
+The $\mathrm{sup}_{pr}$ axis (x-axis) describes how `dictatorial' (e.g. consistent) the leadership is across coordination events.
+DM therefore has high support, while EM (distinct leaders per coordination event) has low $\mathrm{sup}_{pr}$.
+The $\mathrm{corr}_{v}$ and $\mathrm{corr}_{p}$ axes describe consistency between local and global convex hull rankings.
+HM has high velocity ranking because leaders accelerate in a consistent sequence, yielding consistent individuals movement outside of the VCH in the previous time step.
+The random model produces high $\mathrm{corr}_{p}$ because relative positions within the group are somewhat consistent.
+Therefore, a consistent set of individuals expand the PCH from the previous time step.

+Fig.~\ref{fig:ModelFeaturesMainNew} (Bottom-Right) reports the mean rank correlation between PageRank rank ordering, against PCH and VCH ranking \emph{in each coordination event}.
+At the origin (0, 0), ranking from the inferred `following' network is uncorrelated with time series feature rankings in position or velocity.
+Following our intuition, the Random simulation has the lowest cross-domain feature correlation, while DM and HM have highest correlation between these domains.
+As the simplest simulations, DM and HM both dictate that leaders will have regular position (e.g. the front of the group), or velocity (accelerating in sequence before others).
+Simulations such as CM, LT, IC have indirect relationships between relative position and velocity vs. the following network ranking.